OliverSherouse/OliverSherouse.github.io/_posts/2015-08-21-boilerplate.markdown

----
-title: A Boilerplate for Data Scripts
-layout: post
----

 Most of the data scripts I write follow a pretty basic pattern.
-Since I try to write [scripts as programs][programs], I do my best to properly set up argument parsing and logging and whatnot.
+Since I try to write [scripts as programs](http://www.oliversherouse.com/2015/03/12/programs_not_scripts.html), I do my best to properly set up argument parsing and logging and whatnot.
 But of course that's tedious, and sometimes I get lazy.

 So, in the name of not repeating work, and because other people might find it helpful, I've put together a boilerplate for data scripts.
-I've put up commented and uncommented versions on [GitHub],  But for discussion purposes, here's the commented version:
+I've put up commented and uncommented versions on [GitHub](https://github.com/OliverSherouse/boilerplate), But for discussion purposes, here's the commented version:

-{% highlight python %}
-#!/usr/bin/env python
-"""A boilerplate script to be customized for data projects.
+{% highlight python %} \#!/usr/bin/env python """A boilerplate script to be customized for data projects.

 This script-level docstring will double as the description when the script is called with the --help or -h option.

 """

 # Standard Library imports go here

-import argparse
-import contextlib
-import io
-import logging
-import sys
+import argparse import contextlib import io import logging import sys

 # External library imports go here

 #

 # Standard Library from-style imports go here

 from pathlib import Path

 # External library from-style imports go here

 #

 # Ideally we all live in a unicode world, but if you have to use something

 # else, you can set it here

-ENCODE_IN = 'utf-8'
-ENCODE_OUT = 'utf-8'
+ENCODE\_IN = 'utf-8' ENCODE\_OUT = 'utf-8'

 # Set up a global logger.
 Logging is a decent exception to the no-globals rule.

 # We want to use the logger because it sends to standard error, and we might

 # need to use the standard output for, well, output.
 We'll set the name of the

 # logger to the name of the file (sans extension).

-log = logging.getLogger(Path(__file__).stem)
+log = logging.getLogger(Path(**file**).stem)

-def manipulate_data(data):
-    """This function is where the real work happens (or at least starts).
+def manipulate\_data(data): """This function is where the real work happens (or at least starts).

     Probably you should write some real documentation for it.